 1. Stand Up When Greeting

 Mr Pang says that when conducting job interviews, he always makes a point to stand up to greet the candidate and ask him/her to take a seat.
 The reason for this is so that he can position where he, the interviewer, sits — preferably diagonally across from the interviewee for better engagement and rapport while still protecting the candidate’s personal space, but never directly across because this can be viewed as too confrontational.

 Non-verbal interview cues can often be the most important.
 A handshake is one behaviour that can be seen and measured.
 Ensure that your handshake is not submissive: A limp handshake suggests timidity or insincerity.
 On the other hand, one that comes in too high and aggressive can be intimidating and may be considered domineering.
 Mr Pang’s tip: A good handshake is one that is neutral and lasts about two to three shakes.

 3. Eye Contact is Important

 Consistent eye contact suggests interest and attentiveness on the employer’s part.
 It also means that you are successfully engaging with the interviewer and building rapport.
-Sometimes when this happens, says Tommy, the interviewer will subconsciously start to mimic your body language; this implies that they are synchronised with you.
+Sometimes when this happens, says Mr Ng, the interviewer will subconsciously start to mimic your body language; this implies that they are synchronised with you.
 It is a sign that the interview is going well, so continue presenting yourself with the same energy and enthusiasm.